-The Treasury function is responsible for managing the Securities investment portfolio, overseen by the risk function, under the oversight of the Management Credit Committee ("MCC") and the Board Risk Committee.
+The Treasury function is responsible for managing the Securities investment portfolio, overseen by the risk function, under the oversight of the Management Credit Committee ("MCC") and the Board Risk and Compliance Committee.
 The Bank focuses on acquiring debt securities meeting the criteria of high-quality liquid assets ("HQLA").
-Permitted assets in this portfolio include investment securities issued by governments (including regional governments), agencies and supranational institutions, as well as covered bonds issued by financial institutions and other securities issued by financial institutions (some of which may carry a government guarantee).
+Permitted assets in this portfolio include covered bonds issued by governments (including regional governments), agencies and supranational institutions, as well as securities issued by financial institutions and other securities issued by financial institutions (some of which may carry a government guarantee).